Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: invariant solutions to the AB-KdV system

-The AB-KdV system (\ref{abkdv}) is directly derived from the common KdV equation (\ref{kdv}), so all the $P_sT_d$ invariant solutions of the KdV equation (\ref{kdv}) are also solutions of the AB-KdV system (\ref{abkdv}).
+As the AB-KdV system (\ref{abkdv}) is directly derived from the common KdV equation (\ref{kdv}), all the $P_sT_d$ invariant solutions of the KdV equation (\ref{kdv}) are also solutions to the AB-KdV system (\ref{abkdv}).
 Various exact solutions of the KdV equation (\ref{kdv}) have been studied in literature.
 Thus we can use those known solutions to select out the $P_sT_d$ invariant solutions for the AB-KdV system (\ref{abkdv}).
 Here we list three special significant examples.